Voodoo DJ Soul Essentials

-Voodoo DJ Soul Essentials is an EP by R&B and neo soul musician D'Angelo, released in 2000 on Virgin Records.
+Voodoo DJ Soul Essentials is an EP by American musician D'Angelo, released in 2000 on Virgin Records.
 As part of the promotional efforts by the Cheeba Sound label and Virgin Records America for D'Angelo's second studio album Voodoo, the 12" vinyl EP was issued in order to attract DJs and airplay.
-Voodoo DJ Soul Essentials consists of three tracks taken off of the Voodoo album "Chicken Grease", "Feel Like Makin' Love", and "Spanish Joint" in their original versions (on the A-side), as well as instrumental versions (on the B-side).
+Voodoo DJ Soul Essentials consists of three tracks taken from Voodoo: "Chicken Grease", "Feel Like Makin' Love", and "Spanish Joint".
+The original versions appear on the A-side, and instrumental versions are on the B-side.
 The cover art for the album was originally featured in the Voodoo album liner notes.